-This post contains affiliate links.
-That means, if you purchase anything I'll get a small commission form the company at no extra cost to you.
-To learn more, visit my disclosure page.
-And finally, Thanks for using my links.
+Disclosure: This website uses affiliate links.
+It means, if you decide to purchase anything, I may get a small commission at no extra cost to you.
+Also, Thanks for using my links.
 It helps a lot!

 Would you like to enable author tracking on your WordPress website?

 It helps a lot if you have multiple authors on your website.